Johann Christian Ludwig Hellwig

 Johann Christian Ludwig Hellwig (8 November 1743, in Garz/Rügen – 10 October 1831, in Braunschweig) was a German mathematician, entomologist and wargame designer.
+He was a professor of mathematics at the Collegium Carolinum in Braunschweig.

 Biography

-After studies of mathematics and natural history at the university of Frankfurt, he became, in 1766, adviser to prince Wilhelm Adolf von Braunschweig at the time of his voyage in the south of Russia.
+Hellwig was born in Garz, Pomerania, son of Friedrich Ludwig Wilhelm and Dorothea nee Kolbe.
+After studies of mathematics and natural history at the university of Frankfurt, he became, in 1766, adviser to prince Wilhelm Adolf von Braunschweig at the time of his grand tour in the south of Russia.
+The prince died during this journey at Oczakow and Hellwig returned to Braunschweig (Brunswick) in 1770.

-In 1771, he was appointed teacher of mathematics and natural sciences in two colleges of Brunswick and in 1790 he was appointed to teach mathematics and natural sciences at the Collegium Carolinum in Braunschweig, becoming full professor in 1802.
+In 1771, he was appointed teacher of mathematics and natural sciences in two colleges of Brunswick.
+In 1773 he received a doctorate from the University of Helmstedt.
+In 1790 he was appointed to teach mathematics and natural sciences at the Collegium Carolinum in Braunschweig, becoming full professor in 1802.
 He taught mathematics when the College Carolinum was converted to the military academy of Braunschweig.
 Teaching military sciences inspired his work on wargames.